zopefoundation/zope.testbrowser/README.txt

     >>> from zope.testbrowser.testing import Browser
     >>> browser = Browser()

-An ititial page to load can be passed to the ``Browser`` constructor:
+An initial page to load can be passed to the ``Browser`` constructor:

     >>> browser = Browser('http://localhost/@@/testbrowser/simple.html')
     >>> browser.url